zykgnyue/filedump/README.md

 # filedump
-dumpfile contents
+dumpfile contents.

-This is an exercise for understanding file content. its real bits is not what we normally read from text editor.
+* This is an exercise for better understanding file contents.

+* Its real bits is not what we normally read from text editor.